joonarafael/visualpathfinder/documentation/installation_manual.md

 npm install
 ```

 if you decided to go with NPM.
-Replace always `yarn` with `npm` if you're using NPM.
+Always replace `yarn` with `npm` if you're using NPM.

 Both NPM and Yarn will give you detailed error messages if the installation of associated dependencies fails.
 In this case, please follow closely the instructions given within the error notices.